harttle/liquidjs/docs/source/tutorials/truthy-and-falsy.md

 ## Use JavaScript Truthy

 Note that liquidjs use Shopify's truthiness by default.
-But it can be toggled to used standard JavaScript truthiness by setting the **jsTruthy** option to `true`.
+But it can be toggled to use standard JavaScript truthiness by setting the **jsTruthy** option to `true`.

 value          | truthy | falsy
 ---            | ---    | ---